 IX.
-MEASUREMENT OF THE TOP-QUARK MASS
+MEASUREMENT OF THE TOP QUARK MASS

-The CDF and D0 top-quark searches described in Sec.
-VIII yield an excess of toplike events over the background expectations.
-In this section we will present measurements of the top mass performed on a subset of these events.
-As was discussed in Sec.
-III, the mass of the top quark is one of the free parameters of the standard model, and its value enters in the calculation of radiative corrections to a large number of electroweak observables.
-Comparison of the measurement of $M{top}$ with indirect determinations from electroweak measurements at LEP and SLC, as well as measurements of the W mass at the Tevatron and LEP200, and analysis of neutral-current neutrino data allow for rather stringent tests of the standard model.
+The CDF and D0 top quark searches described in Section VIII yield an excess of toplike events over the background expectations.
+In this Section we will present measurements of the top mass performed on a sub-set of these events.
+As was discussed in Section III, the mass of the top quark is one of the free parameters of the Standard Model, and its value enters in the calculation of radiative corrections to a large number of electroweak observables.
+Comparison of the measurement of $M{top}$ with indirect determinations from electroweak measurements at LEP and SLC, as well as measurements of the W mass at the Tevatron and LEP200, and analysis of neutral current neutrino data, allow for rather stringent tests of the Standard Model.

 There are a number of possible ways to extract the top mass from the CDF and D0 data.
-An indirect method is to simply compare the cross section for the observed $t\bar{t}$ signal with its theoretical expectation, since the latter depends very strongly on the top mass (see Fig. 92).
-However, it is more informative to measure both the top mass and the $t\bar{t}$ cross section and then compare them with the theoretical prediction for $\sigma(t\bar{t})$ .
-This approach results in a test of the QCD calculation of top production and is sensitive to possible non-standard model production mechanisms for top quarks (see the discussion in Sec.
-X).
+An indirect method is to simply compare the cross-section for the observed $t\bar{t}$ signal with its theoretical expectation, since the latter depends very strongly on the top mass, (see Fig. 92).
+However, it is more informative to measure both the top mass and the $t\bar{t}$ cross-section, and then compare with the theoretical prediction for $\sigma(t\bar{t})$ .
+This approach results in a test of the QCD calculation of top production, and is sensitive to possible non-Standard Model production mechanisms for top quarks, see the discussion in Section X.